-The process of home buying consists of various additional costs apart from the paying for the home itself.
-While paying for a parking space or a maintenance fee is one kind of charge, the other is mandatory stamp duty and registration charges that you have to pay to complete your home purchase formalities.
+The process of home buying involves various costs apart from paying for the home itself.
+While paying for a parking space or a maintenance fee is one kind of charge, the other is the mandatory stamp duty and registration charges that you must pay to complete your home purchase formalities.

-In the meanwhile, take a look at these charges in a little more detail.
+Take a look at these charges in a little more detail.

-Stamp duty is the tax that is levied on any kind of monetary transaction that takes place while completing your home purchase, and came into being after the passing of the Indian Stamp Act in 1899.
-This includes tax on transactions such as conveyance deeds, sale deed, and power of attorney papers.
+Stamp duty is the tax that is levied on any kind of monetary transaction that takes place while completing your home purchase and came into being after the passing of the Indian Stamp Act in 1899.
+This includes the tax on transactions such as conveyance deeds, sale deeds, and power of attorney papers.
 Once you pay the stamp duty, you can claim these documents.
 The exact amount for the duty on each document is calculated by evaluating the value and nature of your property.
 Then it is compared with the circle rate.
 The amount is then calculated on the value that is higher.

 The registration process was brought to action with the Indian Registration Act of 1908.
 You can simply follow these steps to register your house with the sub-registrar of the area where your property is located.

-• Estimate the value of your property and calculate the stamp duty.
+- Estimate the value of your property and calculate the stamp duty.

-• Buy non-judicial stamp papers of the requisite amount.
+- Buy non-judicial stamp papers of the requisite amount.
 You can even buy e-stamp papers online.

-• Prepare the sale dead by hiring an authorised attorney, who will act on behalf of you, the buyer.
+- Prepare the sale dead by hiring an authorised attorney, who will act on behalf of you, the buyer.

-• Pay the stamp duty and registration charges.
+- Pay the stamp duty and registration charges.

-• Register the deed at the sub-registrar’s office with signatures from two witnesses.
+- Register the deed at the sub-registrar’s office with signatures from two witnesses

-• Submit the necessary documents, such as identity proof, address proof and No Objection Certificate (NOC).
+- Submit the necessary documents, such as identity proof, address proof and No Objection Certificate (NOC).

 Now that you know about stamp duty and registration charges and how to register your property, don’t forget to budget for this amount when you are planning to purchase a home.
 Use our stamp duty calculator to know the stamp duty and property registration charges in all states of India.